Did Bob Dylan really give an ordinary London couple the surprise of their lives? Tony Barrell thinks so

 The penny dropped and she realised who was sitting before her in her house – especially as her husband was a Bob Dylan fan

 Bob accepted, walked in and sat down.
 Being American, and the author of the song ‘One More Cup Of Coffee’ (on the Desire album), he might have asked for coffee rather than tea to accompany the Ginger Nuts and Jammie Dodgers that the woman kindly proffered.
-At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Crouch End – especially as her husband was a Bob Dylan fan.
+At some point, the penny dropped and she realised exactly who was sitting before her in her modest house in Maida Vale – especially as her husband was a Bob Dylan fan.

 Eventually, after a fair amount of awkward small talk, Dave returned and was introduced to the visitor, whom he immediately recognised.
 Bob realised then, of course, that this wasn’t Dave Stewart.
 More awkward conversation ensued, and a couple of album covers may have been signed (I’m guessing Blonde on Blonde and Blood on the Tracks) before Bob showed them the dog-eared scrap of paper with Dave Stewart’s real address on it, and he was redirected.